Pygmalion (play): Act Five

 The scene ends with another confrontation between Higgins and Eliza.
 Higgins asks if Eliza is satisfied with the revenge she has brought thus far and if she will now come back, but she refuses.
 Higgins defends himself from Eliza's earlier accusation by arguing that he treats everyone the same, so she shouldn't feel singled out.
 Eliza replies that she just wants a little kindness, and that since he will never stoop to show her this, she will not come back, but will marry Freddy.

 Higgins scolds her for such low ambitions: he has made her "a consort for a king."
-When she threatens to teach phonetics and offer herself as an assistant to Higgins' academic rival Nepommuck, Higgins again loses his temper and vows to wring her neck if she does so.
-Eliza realises that this last threat strikes Higgins at the very core and that it gives her power over him; Higgins, for his part, is delighted to see a spark of fight in Eliza rather than her erstwhile fretting and worrying.
+When she threatens to teach phonetics and offer herself as an assistant to Higgins's academic rival Nepommuck, Higgins again loses his temper and vows to wring her neck if she does so.
+Eliza realises that this last threat strikes Higgins at the very core and that it gives her power over him.

+Higgins, for his part, is delighted to see a spark of fight in Eliza, rather than her erstwhile fretting and worrying.
 He remarks "I like you like this", and calls her a "pillar of strength".
 Mrs Higgins returns and she and Eliza depart for the wedding.
 As they leave, Higgins incorrigibly gives Eliza a list of errands to run, as though their recent conversation had not taken place.
-Eliza disdainfully explains why they are unnecessary and wonders what Higgins shall do without her (in another version, Eliza disdainfully tells him to do the errands himself; Mrs Higgins says that she'll get the items, but Higgins cheerfully tells her that Eliza will do it after all).
+Eliza disdainfully tells him to do the errands himself.
+Mrs Higgins says that she'll get the items, but Higgins cheerfully tells her that Eliza will do it after all.
 Higgins laughs to himself at the idea of Eliza marrying Freddy as the play ends.

 Critical reception

-The play was well received by critics in major cities following its premieres in Vienna, London, and New York.
+The play was well received by critics in major cities following its premières in Vienna, London, and New York.
 The initial release in Vienna garnered several reviews describing the show as a positive departure from Shaw's usual dry and didactic style.
-The Broadway premiere in New York was praised in terms of both plot and acting, described as "a love story with brusque diffidence and a wealth of humor."
-Reviews of the production in London were slightly less unequivocally positive, with The Telegraph noting that the play was deeply diverting with interesting mechanical staging, although the critic ultimately found the production somewhat shallow and overly lengthy.
-The Times, however, praised both the characters and actors (especially Sir Herbert Tree as Higgins and Mrs. Patrick Campbell as Eliza) and the happy if "unconventional" ending.
+The Broadway première in New York was praised in terms of both plot and acting, and the play was described as "a love story with brusque diffidence and a wealth of humour."
+Reviews of the production in London were slightly less positive.
+The Telegraph noted that the play was deeply diverting, with interesting mechanical staging, although the critic ultimately found the production somewhat shallow and overly lengthy.
+The Times, however, praised both the characters and the actors (especially Sir Herbert Beerbohm Tree as Higgins and Mrs Patrick Campbell as Eliza) and the "unconventional" ending.